cyberark/terraform-provider-conjur/README.md

 ### Access from Terraform Registry
 To use the Conjur Terraform Provider from the Terraform Registry:

-I would at least change Terraform Provider Conjur to Conjur Terraform Provider to match the product name.

 In main.tf use registry.terraform.io/cyberark/conjur in source and replace version with the latest

 ```sh-session